autosit/autosit.github.io/_posts/2019-04-12-pmbm_visualization.md

 ## Proposed Tasks for the master thesis

 In the MSc thesis the candidate will aim to further expand the work from the specialization project into a system for situational awareness.
 The context of situational awareness applies both to a human operator overseeing the autonomous system, and collision avoidance methods that use the PMBM results as input.
-The following tasks are proposed for the MSc project

-*
+Several variations are possible, depending on the interests of the candidate.

+* Experiment with closed-loop usage of the tracking system as part of a COLAV system in simulations.
+This approach will involve collaboration with one or more of the PhD students who currently work on maritime COLAV at ITK.
+* Investigate more carefully how accurate different output representations really are.
+Which measures can we use to quantify this?
+* Expand the work from the specialization project to handle heterogeneous multi-sensor tracking, e.g., fusion of cameras and radar.
+* Test the visualization systems on trained operators and compare with professional ARPA displays.

 ## References